 If you're still not convinced, we've compiled five reasons for recycling and show why your recycling efforts should be at the top of your priority list.

 Wrong.
 Our planet is the one thing that keeps our businesses running.
 Without it, there would be no business.

 Having said that, we understand of course you want to cut costs wherever you can.
 So, you'll be pleased to hear that recycling is actually far cheaper than throwing your rubbish into general waste.

 Landfill tax is increasingly on the rise.
-It’s currently around £94 per tonne.
+It's currently around £98 per tonne.
 Why?
 To encourage businesses to recycle!
-(And just in case you were wondering, we send nothing to landfill ourselves.
-Zero, zilch, zip!)
+(And just in case you were wondering, we send nothing to landfill sites ourselves.)

 2. Customers Love Sustainable Brands

-Times are changing.
-People have woken up to the urgency of the climate crisis and they no longer want to buy into companies that don’t have their environmental values at heart.
+Times are changing, greenhouse gas emissions are on the rise.
+People have woken up to the urgency of the climate crisis and they no longer want to buy into companies that don't have their environmental values at heart.